• Skip to primary navigation

 A breakfast strata with ham.

 A breakfast strata is simply an egg casserole with bread and your choice of meat and cheese.
-I've made this one with leftover ham and swiss cheese.
+I've made this one with leftover ham and Swiss cheese.
+A similar version to the strata is my croissant breakfast casserole.

 This recipe is a perfect way to use up your holiday ham, cheese and day old bread!